Govt ready to introduce Eminesty Scheme: Miftah - Associated Press Of Pakistan

 Govt ready to introduce Eminesty Scheme: Miftah

-ISLAMABAD, Mar 21 (APP): Advisor to the Prime Minister on Economic Affairs Dr Miftah Ismail Wednesday said the government was ready to introduce Eminesty Scheme and it would be presented very soon.
+ISLAMABAD, Mar 23 (APP): Advisor to the Prime Minister on Economic Affairs Dr Miftah Ismail has said the government was ready to introduce Eminesty Scheme and it would be presented very soon.